ridgeontheway/Politi-Test/README.md

 2. A persistent internet connection

 ### Installing through github
-In order to manually download the extension through github:
+In order to manually download the extension through github
 ```
 1. Download the extension by clicking the "clone or download" button at the top of this page.
 2. Once downloaded, unzip the folder.